taublast/AppoMobi.Maui.DrawnUi.SpaceShooter/README.md

 Lottie animations also have proven themselves to be very effective and useful to be quickly consumed during game creation.

-Our main enemy was the GC collector which is feared for its unpredictable lag spikes during long animations.
-We tried to make it trigger as little as possible using Unity's suggested techniques.
-It still has its impact so we can hope some day .Net Maui could adopt that ... custom GC-collector that Unity is already using.
+Main enemy was the GC collector which is feared for its unpredictable lag spikes during long animations.
+We tried to make it trigger as little as possible using [Unity's suggested techniques](https://docs.unity3d.com/Manual/performance-garbage-collection-best-practices.html).
+It still has its small impact but we can hope for .Net Maui some day to adopt a custom [incremental GC-collector](https://docs.unity3d.com/Manual/performance-garbage-collector.html) that Unity is using.